TREC-Agroecology/agroecosystems/README.md

 - `CropTrt`: experimental treatment denoting cover crops in monoculture or mixture [*linking field*]
 - `Height_mm`: canopy height of each crop at a `Sampling Week` [*reported as a sample average (`avg_`) and standard deviation (`sd_`)*]
 - `Chlorophyll_CI`: chlorophyll index of greeness as measured by an Appogee MC-100
+- 'Diameter_mm': individual crop diameter at point where stem meets soil measured with a caliper
+- 'Temp_F': temperature in Farenheit at time of CHL measurment (with AtLeaf handheld meter)
+- 'TotCH_ugcm2': chlorphyll index of greeness as measured by AtLeaf handheld meter
+- 'SPAD': chlorphyll SPAD reading as measured by AtLeaf handheld meter